Cat How-To, Cat Parents, Catvice Column, Guest Blogs

 Congratulations!
 You’ve found out you’re expecting a bundle of joy, but now you need to figure out how you’re going to introduce them to the other baby in your life: your cat.

 Worry not – we’ve got you covered!
-Read on for simple tips to ensure a harmonious meeting when the newest member of your family arrives.
+Read on for simple tips on how to introduce your cat to your baby

 1. Prepare Your Cat